IMG_0764CElevitchA

-On Hawai’i Island there are approximately 30 local farmers markets.
+There are approximately 25 farmers markets on Hawai'i Island.
 The number of vendors at each of these markets ranges from 5 to 200.
-Some serve neighborhoods, others serve whole districts.
-And each is unique.
+Some serve neighborhoods, others serve whole districts—each is unique.
 The variety of fresh produce and food products is dazzling.
-Most food crops and products are grown conventionally, but more vendors are offering certified organic produce and products grown without petroleum-based chemical pesticides and fertilizers.
+Many food crops and products are grown conventionally, but more vendors are offering certified organic produce and products grown without petroleum-based chemical pesticides and fertilizers.
 Many markets have plants and flowers.
 Some markets add arts, crafts, clothing and miscellaneous household items, new and used.
-Farmers markets are the heart of our island’s local, sustainable food system, and are the wave of the future for a new food paradigm.
+One could say that farmers markets are the heart of our island’s local, sustainable food system.

 Community Supported Agriculture (CSA)